IAEA-NSDDNetwork/TREND/README.md

 # TREND
+LEGACY CODE.
 Presents ENSDF data in a tabular form with optional screen display.

 TREND is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).